 The second part of the study compares AMV winds to layer-averaged radiosonde and dropsonde winds from T-PARC.
-Several layers of different depth are tested and these layers

-358 are shifted from above to beneath the AMV to investigate the depth of the layer that AMV winds represent and the appropriate position of such a layer relative to the original AMV 359 height.
-It is found that the VRMS differences are reduced by 5-10% when AMVs are assigned 360 to a 100 hPa layer centered at their original height in comparison to a 10 hPa layer.
-Layer 361 depths of 150-200 hPa lead to a slight further reduction of VRMS errors, but also tend to 362 363 increase the bias of AMV-dropsonde wind speed differences.
-In general, it is not completely 364 clear how this layer should be positioned relative to the original AMV height - and this may 365 also depend on the individual data set.
-As best guess based on the results of this study, we suggest assigning a 100 hPa layer centered at the AMV height to all IR AMVs and to VIS and 366 SWIR AMVs above 800 hPa.
-For low-level VIS and SWIR AMVs in contrast, there is indication 367 that it is more appropriate to assign a 100 hPa layer beneath the original AMV height.
-368
+Several layers of different depth are tested and these layers are shifted from above to beneath the AMV to investigate the depth of the layer that AMV winds represent and the appropriate position of such a layer relative to the original AMV height.
+It is found that the VRMS differences are reduced by 5-10% when AMVs are assigned to a 100 hPa layer centered at their original height in comparison to a 10 hPa layer.
+Layer depths of 150-200 hPa lead to a slight further reduction of VRMS errors, but also tend to increase the bias of AMV-dropsonde wind speed differences.
+The optimal position of such a layer likely depends on the individual data set and the processing algorithm.